Navigation

 If you have low testosterone levels (hypogonadism), your doctor may suggest gonadotrophin injections to improve your fertility.
 These trigger your body to make testosterone and produce sperm.

-If you have retrograde ejaculation, sperm are ejaculated backwards into your bladder instead of through your urethra and out of your body.
-Your doctor may prescribe medicines such as pseudoephedrine to help close the opening to your bladder.
+If you have retrograde ejaculation, your doctor may prescribe medicines such as pseudoephedrine to help close the opening to your bladder.
+This means sperm will be ejected forwards through your urethra rather than backwards into your bladder.

 Medical devices

 If your infertility problems are caused by problems getting an erection, and medicines haven’t helped, your doctor may suggest a vacuum pump.
 You place your penis into a tube and pump out the air, so that blood flows into your penis.
-You put a constriction band at the base of your penis to keep your erection going, which you remove after 30 minutes.
+You put a constriction band at the base of your penis to keep your erection going.
+You remove the band after 30 minutes.

 Surgery

-• You may need an operation to remove a blockage in the tubes that take sperm from your testicles to your penis (obstructive azoospermia).
+• an operation to remove a blockage in the tubes that take sperm from your testicles to your penis (obstructive azoospermia)

-• If you’ve had a vasectomy (surgery to stop sperm going into your semen), it may sometimes be possible to have a vasectomy reversal.
-You would need to have private treatment as the NHS doesn’t fund this operation.
+• a vasectomy reversal if you’ve had a vasectomy (surgery to stop sperm going into your semen) – this would involve private treatment as the NHS doesn’t fund this operation

-• If you have varicoceles (swollen veins in your scrotum) and there’s no other reason for your infertility, your doctor may suggest surgery.
-The National Institute for Health and Care Excellence (NICE) doesn’t recommend this as a treatment.
-But some research suggests that surgery may possibly improve your chances of pregnancy, although there’s not enough evidence to show it increases the chance of having a baby naturally.
+If you have varicoceles (swollen veins in your scrotum) and there’s no other reason for your infertility, your doctor may suggest surgery.
+But the National Institute for Health and Care Excellence (NICE) doesn’t recommend this as a treatment.
+Some research suggests that surgery may improve your chances of pregnancy, but there’s not enough evidence to show it increases the chance of having a baby naturally.

-If other treatments haven’t or aren’t right for you, your doctor may recommend assisted reproduction (assisted conception).
-Assisted conception means help to conceive a baby using ways other than having sex.
-What type of assisted conception is an option for you will depend on the reasons why you’re finding it hard to get pregnant.
+Assisted conception means help to get pregnant using ways other than having sex.
+The right type of assisted conception for you will depend on why you’re finding it hard to get pregnant.

-Intracytoplasmic sperm injection (ICSI) involves injecting individual eggs with sperm in a laboratory before they are put into the womb.
-Your doctor may recommend ICSI if you have a low sperm count or difficulty having sex, or you may have ICSI alongside IVF (see below).
+• Intracytoplasmic sperm injection (ICSI).
+This involves injecting individual eggs with sperm in a laboratory before they’re put into the womb.
+Your doctor may recommend ICSI if you have a low sperm count or difficulty having sex.
+Or you may have ICSI alongside (IVF).

-Intra-uterine insemination (IUI) can help if you have trouble maintaining an erection and find it hard to have sex, or if you’re in a same-sex relationship.
+• Intra-uterine insemination (IUI).
+This can help if you have trouble maintaining an erection and find it hard to have sex or if you’re in a same-sex relationship.
 It involves placing sperm (yours or a donor’s) into a woman’s womb when she ovulates (releases an egg).

-You can find out more about all types of assisted conception, including their success rates and risks, from the Human Fertilisation and Embryology Authority (HFEA).
+You can find out more about all types of assisted conception, including their success rates and risks, from the Human Fertilisation & Embryology Authority (HFEA).

 Living with male infertility

-Trouble getting pregnant, for any length of time, can be upsetting and stressful.
-Feeling stressed, whatever the cause, can affect your relationships and your sex life, which in turn can make conceiving even harder.
+Trouble getting pregnant for any length of time can be upsetting and stressful.
+Feeling stressed, whatever the cause, can affect your relationships and your sex life.
+This in turn can make conceiving even harder.
 There’s also some evidence that stress can affect how successful certain treatments are.
 It’s important to find ways of managing stress before it affects your relationship.

 You may find it helpful to get support from others going through the same thing.
-You can find local support groups and access online support through the charity, Fertility Network UK.
-Or it may help to talk to someone who doesn’t know you or your partner, and isn’t involved in your treatment.
-Counselling may help you talk about the impact it’s having – ask your fertility clinic to refer you, or find a counsellor yourself.
+You can find local support groups and access online support through the charity Fertility Network UK .
+Or it may help to talk to someone who doesn’t know you or your partner and isn’t involved in your treatment.
+Counselling (talking therapy) may help you talk about the impact stress is having – ask your fertility clinic to refer you or find a counsellor yourself.

-It depends on the cause but there are many treatments to help improve fertility.
-These include medicines, medical devices and surgery.
-If you have a health condition that’s causing your fertility problems, treatment for this may improve things too.
+Many treatments can help male fertility, but the right one will depend on the cause.
+The treatments include medicines, assisted reproductive treatments (such as IVF), medical devices and surgery.
+If a health condition is causing your fertility problems, treating this may improve things too.

-It depends on what’s causing male infertility, but there are lots of treatments that can help to improve your fertility.
-There are also assisted reproduction (assisted conception) treatments to help you have a baby.
-Your doctor will explain your options.
+It depends on what’s causing male infertility.
+But lots of treatments can help to improve fertility.
+You may also be able to try assisted conception to help you have a baby.

-If you give a sample of semen, it can be tested to show whether you’re producing enough healthy sperm.
-Your semen will be tested to see: how many sperm there are; how fast your sperm move, and the size and shape of your sperm.
-But even if the tests show things are normal, other things may be affecting your fertility.
-Ask your doctor for more information.
+A sample of semen can be tested to show if you’re producing enough healthy sperm.
+This will look for how many sperm there are, how fast they move, and their size and shape.
+Even if the tests show your sperm are normal, other things may be affecting your fertility.

 More on this topic